Amazon Prime Day Buying Guide

 Prime Day is a one-day-only shopping event hosted by Amazon where they offer substantial discounts on most of their products.
 The event is much like Black Friday.
-However, the main difference being that Prime Day is only hosted online via the Amazon store.
-That means you won’t need to risk your life trying to snatch up a great deal on a flat screen T.V.
+However, Prime Day is only hosted online via the Amazon store.
+That means you won’t need to risk your life trying to snatch up a great deal on a flat-screen TV.

-As the name implies, Prime Day is geared towards serving Amazon Prime members, offering them exclusive and early deals on electronics, baby gear, home goods and more.
+As the name implies, Prime Day is geared toward serving Amazon Prime members, offering them exclusive and early deals on electronics, baby gear, home goods, and more.

-As the name might suggest, Amazon Prime Day is exclusively for prime members.
-But don’t fret you don’t necessarily have to shell out the 119 right away to get these deals.
-Here are a few tips that can help you save big, without spending a ton of money to have access to Prime Day.
+As the name might suggest, Amazon Prime Day is exclusively for Prime members.
+But don’t fret; you don’t necessarily have to shell out $119 right away to get these deals.
+Here are a few tips that can help you save big without spending a ton of money to access Prime Day.

 30 Day Trial Period

-If you are new to Ibotta and know that you want to keep prime for more than the 30 day trial period, consider signing up through the Ibotta App.
-This app not only gives you cash back on everyday items from your favorite stores, but it also gives you a 20.00 Amazon gift card when you sign up for a year of Prime through the app.
+If you are new to Ibotta and know that you want to keep Prime for more than the 30-day trial period, consider signing up through the Ibotta App.
+This app not only gives you cash back on everyday items from your favorite stores, but it also gives you a $20 Amazon gift card when you sign up for a year of Prime through the app.

-Swagbucks is a program that gives you points, which you can then redeem for prizes or gift cards, in exchange for doing surveys, playing games, and watching short videos.
-They also have an entire section of deals, where if you sign up for a service you can get a gift card or a certain amount of points.
+Swagbucks is a program that gives you points, which you can then redeem for prizes or gift cards in exchange for doing surveys, playing games, and watching short videos.
+It also offers an entire section of deals, so if you sign up for a service, you can get a gift card or a certain amount of points.

-If you sign up for a one-year membership through Swagbucks, you can get a 15.00 Amazon gift card.
-This is a great option for those who already have the ibotta app and can’t sign up that way.
+If you sign up for a one-year membership through Swagbucks, you can get a $15 Amazon gift card.
+This is a great option for those who already have the Ibotta app and can’t sign up that way.

-Amazon knows that the 119 a year can be expensive, and they raised the rate hoping to cover improved features like same day delivery in many cities (source).
-But they know that the price can be impossible for families already struggling to pay their bills.
+Amazon raised their rate, hoping to cover improved features like same-day delivery in many cities (1).
+But they know that $119 can be impossible for families already struggling to pay their bills.

-That’s why Amazon Prime offers a discounted program to families who are on government assistance such as TANF, Medicaid, or SNAP (also known as Food Stamps).
-All you have to do is prove you are in one of these programs and you can get Prime for 5.99/month.
+That’s why Amazon Prime offers a discounted program to families on government assistance such as TANF, Medicaid, or SNAP (also known as Food Stamps).
+All you have to do is prove you are in one of these programs and you can get Prime for $5.99/month.

 Short Term Plans

-Already had Prime before, but don’t want to sign up for a year?
-You can sign up on a monthly membership to allow you to get Prime benefits during Prime Day.
-The monthly fee is only 12.99 a month, which you can easily get back in Prime Day Savings.
-Just make sure to cancel at the end of the month so your card is not charged again.
+Have you already had Prime in the past, but you don’t want to sign up for a year?
+You can sign up with a monthly membership to allow you to get Prime benefits during Prime Day.
+The monthly fee is only $12.99, which you can easily earn back in Prime Day Savings.
+Just make sure to cancel your membership before the end of the month so your card is not charged again.

 Share With Family And Friends

 Sharing is caring, and Amazon Household allows you to do just that.
-With Amazon Household two adults, or even an adult and a teen, link their Amazon accounts together to form a household.
+With Amazon Household, two adults, or even an adult and a teen, can link their Amazon accounts together to form a household.
 The adults retain their separate accounts but agree to share the Amazon Prime fees.
-Sounds like a good idea to me!
+This is a great way to save on memberships!

 Set An Alarm

-So set your alarm right now, although it seems Amazon has not officially announced when Prime Day will be, many sources are predicting it will start July 10th since it is the second Tuesday of July, the day when previous sales were held (source).
-If the sale follows last year’s trend, you will actually be able to start shopping on the evening of July 9th though.
+So set your alarm right now.
+Although it seems Amazon has not officially announced when Prime Day will be, many sources are predicting it will start July 10th since this is the second Tuesday of July, the day when previous sales were held (2).
+If the sale follows last year’s trend, you will actually be able to start shopping on the evening of July 9th.

 Yay for shopping when the kids are in bed!

-With hundreds of items going on sale it is easy for mouse, and your budget, to get out of control fast.
-This is why I suggest creating a list of things you want to purchase ahead of time, you can do this on Amazon’s site as well.
-That way you know what you want to spend and don’t go overboard.
-In theory at least.
+With hundreds of items going on sale, it is easy for your mouse — and your budget — to get out of control fast.
+This is why we suggest creating a list of things you want to purchase ahead of time.
+You can do this on Amazon’s site as well.
+That way, you’ll know what you want to spend and won’t go overboard.

-You might be disappointed to find that the item you want did not go on sale in the brand you wanted.
-But, if you expand your horizons a little, you might find a similar item at a deep discount.
-So, if the Kitchen Aid Tea Kettle doesn’t go on sale try out the Cuisinart one instead.
-The items are similar prices with similar reviews and will look just as good on your stovetop.
+You might be disappointed to find that an item you wanted did not go on sale in the brand you wanted.
+But if you expand your horizons a little, you might find a similar item at a deep discount.
+So, if the Kitchen Aid tea kettle doesn’t go on sale, try the Cuisinart one instead.
+The items regularly cost similar prices, have similar reviews, and look just as good on your stovetop.

 Lightning Deals Are Your Friend

-You can view Lightning Deals 24 hours before they are launched though, and go ahead and put the item both in your list and in your cart.
-Lightning lists in your “list” on Amazon will ping you when they go live, making sure you don’t miss out.
+However, you can view Lightning Deals 24 hours before they are launched, and you can go ahead and put the item both in your list and in your cart.
+Lightning lists in your “list” on Amazon will ping you when they go live, ensuring you don’t miss out.

 You Can Also Ask Alexa

-Do you have an Alexa, Amazon’s handy-dandy virtual assistant that can do everything from play music to order your goodies?
-If you do, she might be of help when it comes to this year’s Prime Day.
+Do you have an Alexa device?
+This is Amazon’s handy-dandy virtual assistant that can do everything from play music to order your goodies.
+If you own one, Alexa might be of help when it comes to this year’s Prime Day.

 The Savings Await

-Having a kid born in October, Amazon Prime Day has been a lifesaver for me.
+Having a baby who was born in October, Amazon Prime Day has been a lifesaver for me.
 I can buy all his birthday stuff at a discount while also getting a jump start on my Christmas shopping (yes, I’m one of those moms).
-But even if it’s a new Keurig or some windshield wiper fluid, Amazon Prime Day can be a savings godsend for any mama.
+But whether you’re looking for a new Keurig or some windshield wiper fluid, Amazon Prime Day can be a savings godsend for any mama.